Applications of randomness: Cryptography

 A ubiquitous use of unpredictable random numbers is in cryptography, which underlies most of the schemes which attempt to provide security in modern communications (e.g., confidentiality, authentication, electronic commerce, etc.).

 For example, if a user wants to use an encryption algorithm, it is best that they select a random number as the key.
 The selection must have high entropy (i.e., unpredictability) to any attacker, thus increasing attack difficulty.
 With keys having low entropy (i.e., relatively easily guessable by attackers), security is likely to be compromised.
 To illustrate, imagine if a simple 32 bit linear congruential pseudo-random number generator of the type supplied with most programming languages (e.g., as the 'rand' or 'rnd' function) is used as a source of keys.
 There will only be some four billion possible values produced before the generator repeats itself.
 A suitably motivated adversary could simply test them all; this is practical as of 2010, using readily available computers.
 Even if a linear congruential RNG is used with 1000-bit parameters, it is a simple exercise in linear algebra to recover the modulus m, and the constants a and b, where x' = ax +b (mod m), given only five consecutive values.
 Even if a better random number generator is used, it might be insecure (e.g., the seed might be guessable), producing predictable keys and reducing security to nil.
 (A vulnerability of this sort was famously discovered in an early release of Netscape Navigator, forcing the authors to quickly find a source of "more random" random numbers.)
-For these applications, truly random numbers are ideal, and very high quality pseudo-random numbers are necessary if truly random numbers, such as coming from a hardware random number generator, are unavailable.
+For these applications, truly random numbers are ideal, and high quality pseudo-random numbers are necessary if truly random numbers, such as coming from a hardware random number generator, are unavailable.

 Truly random numbers are absolutely required to be assured of the theoretical security provided by the one-time pad — the only provably unbreakable encryption algorithm.
 Furthermore, those random sequences cannot be reused and must never become available to any attacker, which implies a continuously operable generator.
 See Venona for an example of what happens when these requirements are violated when using a one-time pad.